 In DPMMS the appointed Subject Advisers act as Departmental Contacts and every student registered with DPMMS must register with one of the Subject Advisers as their Departmental Contact.
-Early in the Michaelmas Term, all students registered with DPMMS will receive an email from the Graduate Office specifying that they must sign-up with one of the Subject Advisers on a list outside the Graduate Office.
-In DPMMS, a student may change their Departmental Contact at any time provided that the student informs both the old contact and the new one, and that the student lets the Graduate Office know by email to partiii-secretary@maths.cam.ac.uk.
+Early in the Michaelmas Term, all students registered with DPMMS will receive an email from the Postgraduate Office specifying that they must sign-up with one of the Subject Advisers, with instructions on how to do so.
+In DPMMS, a student may change their Departmental Contact at any time provided that the student informs both the old contact and the new one, and that the student lets the Postgraduate Office know by email to partiii-secretary@maths.cam.ac.uk.
 In DPMMS, any Subject Adviser may be consulted for technical help or advice about courses or about future plans.

-11. Academic Support
+12. Academic Support